jabhinav/Prompt-Tuning-Strikes-Back-with-LOPA/README.md

 - `--log_dir`: Directory to save logs.
 By default, the current timestamp is used as the name of the directory.
   - Example: `./logs`

+- `--wandb_logging`: Flag to enable logging to Weights and Biases.

 ### Sample Command

 Here is a sample command that tunes `phi-2` for MBPP using LOPA with 10 virtual tokens and rank 1: